-When your scanner when set to automatic just like a digital camera set to “auto”, it will exposure and correct the image where and how it sees fit.
-Images with more dark tones in them, may be compensated for and end up lighter and vice versa for light images ending up darker.
+When your scanner when setting to automatic just like a digital camera set to “auto”, it will exposure and correct the image where and how it sees fit.
+Images with more dark tones in them may be compensated for and end up lighter and vice versa for light images ending up darker.
 Colours may even change too.

 For an updated and illustrated guide see scanning large photos for restoration